VitorEduSantos/Login-and-sign-up-form/README.md

 # Login/ Sign In

-Project made for training my Javascript skills using DOM events.
+Project made to train my Javascript skills using DOM events.

 ## Screenshots